HOW TO MAKE THESE ADORABLE *EASY* NO SEW SWEATER PUMPKINS FOR YOUR FALL DECOR USING WHAT YOU ALREADY HAVE IN YOUR HOME! | YOUTUBE VIDEO

 CURLY CUES

 Remember the natural jute twine string I tied around the sweater?
 Here’s where they come into play.
 If you don’t have any twine string, you could use yarn.
-If you don’t have any yarn, unravel a piece from the sweater you just cut to make these pumpkins!
+If you don’t have any yarn, unravel a piece from the sweater you just cut to make these pumpkins.
 To make some curly cues for these pumpkins, I took some Mod Podge and rubbed some on the twine string with my fingers.
 I rubbed it on the full length being sure to get some on both sides.

-Then using a pen (in Saturday’s video you’ll see how I switched over to a paper straw) I twirled the string around the pen.
+Then using a pen (in the video below you’ll see how I switched over to a paper straw) I twirled the string around the pen.
 To speed up the dry time I used my heat gun.
 If you don’t have a heat gun, a hair dryer will work!
 When it was dry, I removed the pen and was left with these adorable curly cues!

 Here’s the finished look!

 My favorite is the large one with the bowl facing upright.
-In this Saturday’s video you’ll see two different ways I created these pumpkins and the EASIER way (which I shared in this post) is the one I like the best.
+In the video you’ll see two different ways I created these pumpkins and the EASIER way (which I shared in this post) is the one I like the best.
 You may prefer the other way so at least you’ll have the option. 🙂

 The way the sweater and stem contour the glass bowl looks super cute!